mintybubblegum/kindtime-equipo-7/README.md

 #  👵🏼👨✨KindTime✨👴🏿👩‍🦰

+⚠️OUR STABLE AND LATEST VERSION IS CURRENTLY IN DEVELOP⚠️

 Our motto: 'We share life with your local elders.
 Join the community!'

-We have developed this marketplace framed in the category of community services to the elderly, Aportando  al bienestar de todo el entorno familiar y mejorar la atención a este colectivo vulnerable .
+We have developed this marketplace framed in the category of community services to the elderly, contributing to their wellness and their loved ones.
+Doing so we improve the support of this vulnerable collective.

+During COVID-19 times our elders were a part of the population that suffered the most, due to isolation, lack of physical and emotional contact.
+All of this had a detrimental effect in their mental health and wellbeing overall.
+That's the main reason why we developed this marketplace.
+We would like to create a space for them where society will be spending their time with the elderly to give something in return for everything they did when they were younger.

 ***